emberfox205/fruititionator/README.md

  - Relevant functions are in `Fruit_Detectors.py`.
  - The `detect_fruit()` function takes no argument.
 It opens device's camera (if available and given permission) and also initiates a window showing the camera feed.
 The model looks for one out of ten possible classes of objects, one of which being `Nothing` and the rest being types of fruits.
 > [!NOTE]
-> All classes' names can be found in `labels.txt`.
+> All the fruit classes' names can be found in `labels.txt`.
  - The function returns an instance of the `Detected_Object` class, which contains 3 attributes:
      - `name` of type `str`.
      - `score` of type `float`.